 She’s fighting hard to preserve an unhappy union with a man who really doesn’t want to get married, who doesn’t think she’s a good partner, who has all the power in the relationship.

 Low self-esteem?
 Loneliness?
 Fear?
 Sunk costs?

-But to me, it’s like you were test driving a car for three years that stalled 50% of the time …and trying to negotiate a deal to own that car for life.
+But to me, it’s like you were leasing a car for three years that stalled half of the time …and trying to negotiate a deal to own that car for life.

 You might understand the concept of “actions speak louder than words”, Michelle, but until you start living your life by that rule and making sure there are consequences towards his coldness towards you, you’re hurtling towards a lifetime of unhappiness.